rk295/FitBit/README.md

 * debug - just supplying this will dump the json to the browser too
 * dayToFetch - supply a YYYY-MM-DD date to grab that days data
+* quiet - prints no output unless on error

 examples: